-The history of our large chemical site began in 1916 when Carl Bosch, commissioned by BASF, founded an ammonia plant in Leuna.
+The history of our large chemical complex began in 1916 when Carl Bosch, commissioned by BASF, founded an ammonia plant in Leuna.

 With the reunification of Germany, Leuna experienced a renewed impetus as Western corporations began seizing the opportunity to take advantage once again of this unique site.

-The use of public investment incentives have considerably improved the prospects of settlement from potential investors.
+The use of public investment incentives has considerably improved the prospects of settlement from potential investors.
 Here, state-of-the-art infrastructure is available at particularly interesting conditions.